lunalilabs/M3MATH/README.md

-# M3MATH: A Multiform, Multisubject, and Multilingual Dataset for Enhancing Reasoning Consistency and Diversity
+# M3MATH: A Multiform, Multisubject, and Multilingual Framework and Dataset for Enhancing Reasoning Consistency and Diversity

 ## 📖Overview

-**M3MATH** is a multiform, multisubject, and multilingual dataset built from challenging and automatically verifiable seed problems in Omni-MATH-2.
+**M3MATH** is a multiform, multisubject, and multilingual framework for diversity enhancement and data synthesis.

 🌟 M3MATH is organized around three transformations: